Alvin and the Chipmunks (film): Plot

 To make amends to Dave, the Chipmunks take a taxi to Ian's lavish mansion where they sing Dave's song, prompting Ian to sign a record deal and restore the songwriting career of Dave, now the Chipmunks' manager.
 The Chipmunks begin to view Dave as family, which Dave attempts to dismiss.
-Concerned for their wellbeing, Dave insists the Chipmunks are too young to handle fame, but Ian convinces them Dave reduces their success.
-After a falling out with Dave and finding and reading a old letter he wrote about their return to the forest, the Chipmunks decide to live with Ian.
+After a successful performance of "Witch Doctor", Ian encourages Dave to explore more aggressive marketing of the Chipmunks.
+Concerned for their wellbeing, Dave insists the Chipmunks are too young to handle fame; Ian nonetheless convinces them Dave reduces their success.

+After a falling out with Dave and finding and reading an old letter he wrote about their return to the forest, the Chipmunks decide to live with Ian.
 While pampering the Chipmunks with luxury and fame, Ian exploits their naivety by constantly overworking them throughout their tour.
-The Chipmunks and Dave begin to miss each other, but Ian wrongfully assures them Dave is uninterested in the Chipmunks.
+The Chipmunks and Dave begin to miss each other, but Ian wrongly assures them Dave is uninterested in the Chipmunks.

 Ian's plan to take the Chipmunks (rumored to have voice exhaustion) on a twelve-month international tour is revealed on the news.
-Dave then decides to infiltrate their concert at the Orpheum Theatre to get them back; he does so with Claire's help.
+Dave then decides to infiltrate their concert at the Orpheum Theatre to get them back; he admits his sentimentality for the Chipmunks to Claire, who helps him.
 Seeing Dave and realizing Ian lied about Dave being uninterested in their show and that Ian has tricked them all along, the Chipmunks cause chaos onstage.
 Dave is stopped by security as Ian locks the Chipmunks in a cage, preparing for their concert in Paris.
 Ian escapes in his limousine with Dave pursuing him.
-Dave rushes to Ian until the Chipmunks show up in his car.
-While the Chipmunks reconcile with Dave, Ian discovers their escape, which ultimately results in the collapse of his career and financial ruin.
+Dave rushes to Ian until the Chipmunks show up in his car before reconciling with Dave.
+Afterwards, Ian discovers their escape, which ultimately results in the collapse of his career and financial ruin.